 There is no fixed rule as to how many assets a diversified portfolio should hold: too few can add risk, but so can holding too many.

-Hundreds of holdings across many different assets can be hard to manage.
+Hundreds of holdings across many different types of investment can be hard for an individual investor to manage.

-What is the best and performing asset class since 2003?
+What has been the best and worst performing assets since 2005?

 Gold was the best performing asset, bolstering its reputation as a safe haven during times of uncertainty.
 It’s worth noting that much of the gains were made in the early part of that period before the uncertainty of the financial crisis took hold.